18F/hub/_pages/orientation.md

 Welcome to 18F!
 We're excited to have you on the team.

 On this page, you'll find everything you need to know for your first day, week, and month at 18F.
+We know that this is overwhelming and we're here to help.
+There's a lot of paperwork and a lot of information in the first few weeks.
+You can think of this page as a handy guide to refer back to — and feel free to ask any questions you have in Slack.

 ## By the end of your first day, you should: